-Wright unveiled a preliminary scheme in August, 1945 (see fig. 6).
+Wright unveiled the preliminary scheme in August, 1945 (see fig. 6).
 In this version, the rotunda, containing the Main Gallery, is shifted to the north side of the site.
 It is capped by a dome of translucent tubes (like that at the Johnson Wax Building) that is encircled by a ring of miniature domed skylights and juxtaposed to a smaller dome surmounting a vertical shaft.
-The spiral ramp, described as "logarithmic" in several contemporary accounts, layered with continuous ribbon windows, also of translucent tubing, facilitated the visitor's trip by gently leading one through the exhibit.
-Visitors would use self-propelled wheelchairs or watch ceilingprojected motion pictures from recliner lounges.30 The spiral is reinforced visually by circular motifs throughout the design, beginning with the circular patterns in the pavement and sidewalk fence.
-A lower, stepped-back, rectilinear portion of the building fills in most of the remainder of the site.
-The reinforced concrete structure was to have been faced with either a polished white marble aggregate in narrow vertical panels or a sparkly coat of sprayed-on white marble dust.
-The museum's program had grown to include a highly innovative film laboratory and library as well as a cafe.
+The spiral ramp, described as "logarithmic" in several contemporary accounts, is layered with continuous ribbon windows, also of translucent tubing, integrated with concealed artificial lighting, and is partially supported on a ring of slender columns with outer circlets of struts.
+Iarge cantilevered gardens adorn the interior of the rotunda and cork wall linings soundproof the space.
+Visitors would use self-propelled wheelchairs or watch ceiling-projected motion pictures from recliner lounges.30 The museum's program had grown to include a highly innovative film laboratory and library as well as a cafe.